Skip to main content

 3. The Creative

 This is where you have an unfair advantage over competitors.
 You can produce the piece yourself, at cost, and make it a showcase of your own work.
 Spot UV, soft-touch laminate, foil, die cuts: put your best finishing techniques on the mailer itself.
 The piece is the portfolio.
-A few rules that hold across our data:
+A few rules that hold up consistently:

-• Personalization (at minimum, first name and company) lifts response by an average of 18% in our campaigns
+• Personalization (at minimum, first name and company) measurably lifts response; ANA identifies it as a key driver of direct mail performance

 • A handwritten-style font in a Johnson Box or P.S. line adds warmth without production cost